 We have seen how a program that checkpoints its operator state recovers from a worker failure.
 In case you want to find out what happens if the program does not checkpoint its state you can simply remove the

-env.enableCheckpointing() line from your program and continue from “3.
-Compile and start program”.
+env.enableCheckpointing() line from your program and recompile.
 (With the filesystem state backend it’s also possible to simply delete the checkpoint directory.)

 When the program resumes processing after the new TaskManager process has been started, you will notice that

-- The data source started processing from the beginning (ride ids are reset).
+- The data source started processing from the beginning.